MoritzLaurer/prompt_templates/docs/standard_prompt_format.md

 - YAML (or JSON) is the standard for working with prompts in production settings in my experience with practitioners.
 See also [this discussion](https://github.com/langchain-ai/langchain/discussions/21672).
 - Managing individual prompt templates in separate YAML files makes each prompt template an independent modular unit.
     - This makes it e.g. easier to add metadata and production-relevant information in the respective prompt YAML file.
-    - Prompt templates in individual YAML files also enables users to add individual prompts into any HF repo abstraction (Model, Space, Dataset), while datasets always have to be their own abstraction.
+    - Prompt templates in individual YAML files also enables users to add individual prompts into any HF repo abstraction (Dataset, Model, Space repos), while tabular dataset file types are only compatible with one specific repo type.

 ### Pro/Con JSON files
 - The same pro arguments of YAML also apply to JSON.